-- 1 A justification of why teachers need to develop their reflective thinking skills to improve their classroom practice. - 2 An explanation of how the process of practitioner inquiry was used to develop an aspect of classroom practice identified as requiring further improvement. - 3 A critical analysis of the learning theories and literature used during practitioner inquiry. - 4 A critical evaluation of the findings from the practitioner inquiry process to assess the impact the aspect of practice being developed has had on own teaching practice and the students' learning. - A critical evaluation of the knowledge and skills gained during the Diploma programme and what the candidate intends to develop in his or her future professional practice to improve teaching practice that will enable students to learn more effectively.
+- 1 A justification of why teachers need to develop their reflective thinking skills to improve their classroom practice. - 2 An explanation of how you used the process of practitioner inquiry to develop an aspect of classroom practice identified as requiring further improvement. - 3 A critical analysis of the learning theories and literature that you used during your practitioner inquiry. - 4 A critical evaluation of the findings from the practitioner inquiry process to assess the impact the aspect of practice being developed has had on own teaching practice and the students' learning. - 5 A critical evaluation of the knowledge and skills you have developed during the Diploma programme and what you intend to develop in your future professional practice to improve your teaching practice that will enable your students to learn more effectively.